optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/external-security-reviews.md

 Engaging external security experts to review the code is crucial for ensuring the robustness of smart contracts and mitigating potential vulnerabilities.
 Just as the three-way handshake establishes a reliable connection by exchanging critical information, the audit process similarly unfolds in stages.

-The first stage, represented by the **SYN**, corresponds to the issues identified by the security researchers during their initial review.
-The subsequent **SYN-ACK** phase involves the development team implementing fixes based on the security researchers' findings.
-Finally, the **ACK** phase signifies the security researchers verifying these fixes, confirming that the issues have been addressed effectively.
+The first stage, represented by the "**SYN**", corresponds to the issues identified by the security researchers during their initial review.
+The subsequent "**SYN-ACK**" phase involves the development team implementing fixes based on the security researchers' findings.
+Finally, the "**ACK**" phase signifies the security researchers verifying these fixes, confirming that the issues have been addressed effectively.

 ---